Cregg Mill, County Galway

 Cregg Mill is a converted 18th-century watermill in the townland of Cregg, near Corrandulla village in County Galway, Ireland, approximately 9 mi from Galway City.
 The mill serviced the local area, including neighbouring Cregg Castle, and served as a feeding centre for the poor of Corrandulla during the Great Famine.
-An advertisement in the early twentieth century shows that wheat, rye, corn, oats, and barley were kiln-dried and ground there.
+An advertisement in the early twentieth century shows that wheat, rye, oats, and barley were kiln-dried and ground there.

 The mill is on the Cregg River, which rises from a spring a half mile to the north and flows into Lough Corrib.

 History

 The mill was built between 1760 and 1800, and the first edition (1842) of the Ordnance Survey Ireland map shows that, originally, three watermills stood at the Cregg River bridge - the current mill building, in the townland of Drumgriffin, and two further mills in the townland of Aucloggeen, one on the other side of the bridge, and the other, a much smaller building, on the opposite side of the road, with the river dividing to service all three buildings.

 The 1845 Valuation Office house book for Annaghdown parish records Patrick Wade as occupier of a corn mill in the townland of Aucloggeen, with a note stating that "this mill was burned on Friday Nov. the 4th '53".
 The book further records that the mill had a wheel 12 feet in diameter and 4 feet in breadth, with a fall of water of 4 feet.
 It was equipped with a pair of grinding stones, 2 fans, 3 sets of elevators, and a sifter.
 A further mill, also occupied by Patrick Wade, appears in the house book for the townland of Drumgriffin.
 This mill had a wheel diameter and breadth of 11 feet and 2 feet 6 inches, respectively, a fall of water of 4 feet, and was equipped with 2 pairs of grinding stones, one shelling drum, 4 fans, and 4 sets of elevators.
 In the finalised 1853 edition of Griffith's Valuation, only the latter mill is mentioned as functioning at Cregg (in the townland of Drumgriffin), with Patrick Wade listed as the miller.
 The miller's cottage adjoins the mill.
 In the third edition (1913) of the Ordnance Survey Ireland map only the current Cregg Mill is standing, and it is marked as "Flour Mill in ruins".